 A Materials Foundation Model via Hybrid Invariant-Equivariant Architectures

-Materials foundation models can predict energy, force, and stress of materials and enable a wide range of downstream discovery tasks.
-A key design choice involves the trade-off between invariant and equivariant architectures.
-Invariant models offer computational efficiency but may not perform well when predicting high-order outputs.
+Machine learning interatomic potentials (MLIPs) can predict energy, force, and stress of materials and enable a wide range of downstream discovery tasks.
+A key design choice in MLIPs involves the trade-off between invariant and equivariant architectures.
+Invariant models offer computational efficiency but may not perform as well, especially when predicting high-order outputs.
 In contrast, equivariant models can capture high-order symmetries, but are computationally expensive.
-In this work, we propose HIENet, a hybrid invariant-equivariant foundation model that integrates both invariant and equivariant message passing layers.
-HIENet is designed to achieve superior performance with considerable computational speedups over prior models.
+In this work, we propose HIENet, a hybrid invariant-equivariant materials interatomic potential model that integrates both invariant and equivariant message passing layers, while provably satisfying key physical constraints.
+HIENet achieves state-of-the-art performance with considerable computational speedups over prior models.
 Experimental results on both common benchmarks and downstream materials discovery tasks demonstrate the efficiency and effectiveness of HIENet.